Mr3ENTLEY/3ENTLEY-H0M3-LA3/README.md

 **Benefits**: With AD, experimentation is encouraged, enabling the refinement of skills without the risk associated with production environments, such as data loss or service disruption.

-### File Sharing & Backups

-**Purpose**: The File Sharing and Backup service ensures that all devices, whether domain-joined or not, can backup their data seamlessly.
-It doubles as a media sharing hub, centralizing access to shared resources across the network.

-**Benefits**: This setup reflects real-world scenarios where mixed environments exist, demonstrating domain integration and non-domain access strategies.

-### IIS Web Services

-**Purpose**: IIS Web Services support the hosting and management of web applications within the lab.
-This includes configuring websites, managing security certificates, and understanding application pools.

-**Benefits**: Hands-on experience with IIS equips you with the knowledge to deploy and manage web applications and services securely and efficiently, reflecting the responsibilities of a web server administrator.

 --

 # Device Configuration